 Flexible market closing extensions is implemented in the auction system by storing a parameter in storage 22B that specifies the minimum interval between lot closings (see FIG. 4).
 This parameter is read from storage 22B into memory 22A for use by the server component of the application software when an Auction is loaded.
-When the closing time for a given lot is adjusted, the closing time for the immediately subsequent lot is evaluated to determine whether the time interval between the adjusted closing time minimum interval between lot closings specified.
+When the closing time for a given lot is adjusted, the closing time for the immediately subsequent lot is evaluated to determine whether the time interval between the adjusted closing time and the subsequent lot's closing time is smaller than the minimum interval between lot closings specified.
 If it is, the subsequent lot's closing time is adjusted so that the difference between the two equals the minimum interval.
 If it is not, no adjustment is made to the closing time of the subsequent interval.

 In an alternative embodiment, multiple parameters are stored in storage 22B.
 These multiple parameters specify the individual minimum intervals between the closing times of the multiple lots.
-The individual minimum intervals can be indicia reflective of the market activity for the lot.
+The individual minimum intervals can be based upon the characteristics of the lot itself or various indicia reflective of the market activity for the lot.
 The individual minimum intervals can therefore be dynamic in nature.